neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

 This property will also be added to the vector index.

-Drop the vector index
+Drop a Vector Index
 ========================

 .. warning::

-    This operation can not be undone, use it with caution.
+    This operation is irreversible and should be used with caution.

 .. code:: python